apache/flink/docs/java_api_guide.md

 `Parallelism` specifies the amount of parallel instances that each operator executes.
 All operators could be setted to the same amount of parallel instances, or they can be configurated individually.

 <p>
 Parallelism is used as follows.
-All operators are executed by three parallel instances :
+By this all operators are executed by three parallel instances in [WordCount](#example) :
 </p>

 ```java
 int degreeOfParallelism = 3;
 ExecutionEnvironment.setDefaultLocalParallelism(degreeOfParallelism);
 final ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();
 ```
 <p>
-You are able to set parallelism for each operator, in [WordCount](#example) the parallelism for each operator can be configurated as follows :
+You are able to set parallelism for each operator, in [WordCount](#top) the parallelism for each operator can be configurated as follows :
 </p>

 ```java